opendocsg/slw-judgments-backfill/2017_SGHC_207/report.md

  Total $39,645,824.40 + 5% of the Disputed Claims

 14     The Plaintiff argues that the agreement between the parties, _ie_ , the Contract, should be the starting point to determine its fees.
 The Contract should not be ignored.
-Both the decisions in _TTI 2012_ and _Re Econ Corp Ltd_ [2004] 2 SLR(R) 264 (“ _Re Econ (No 2)_ ”) did not entail the discarding of an agreement for fees.
+Both the decisions in _TTI 2012_ and _Re Econ Corp Ltd_ <span class="citation">[2004] 2 SLR(R) 264</span> (“ _Re Econ (No 2)_ ”) did not entail the discarding of an agreement for fees.
 The fact that the fee is to be assessed does not mean that the Contract should be disregarded – the Court of Appeal in _TTI 2012_ was careful to indicate that it was not interfering with the contractual arrangements.
 In any event, in _TTI 2015_ , the Court of Appeal noted that _TTI 2012_ was wrong and it did not have the power to unilaterally subject the VAF to taxation or assessment.
 The Contract remained binding.
 Similarly, _Re Econ (No 2)_ did not require that the fee arrangement be disregarded.
 The Defendant itself has acknowledged that the court should have

 reference to the Contract in terms of an “all-in” amount of $10m. [note: 21]

 15     The Contract was neither set aside nor challenged.
 This contractual arrangement arose out of extensive negotiations and indicated what was fair, reasonable and adequate remuneration, as mandated in _TTI 2012_.
 The Defendant has also not disputed these arrangements until the present proceedings.
 The Defendant could not now be allowed to rewrite the VAF Formula and disregard a valid contract.
-Sanctity of contract requires the parties to be bound: _Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ [2006] 1 SLR(R) 927 at [24] and _MAE Engineering Ltd v Fire-Stop_
+Sanctity of contract requires the parties to be bound: _Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 927</span> at [24] and _MAE Engineering Ltd v Fire-Stop_

-_Marketing Services Pte Ltd_ [2005] 1 SLR(R) 379 at [27]. [note: 22]
+_Marketing Services Pte Ltd_ <span class="citation">[2005] 1 SLR(R) 379</span> at [27]. [note: 22]

 16     The VAF Formula reflects the direct and tangible benefit derived by the Defendant from the Plaintiff’s work.
 It provided full certainty.
 In the negotiations between the parties, the Defendant only took issue with the specific items to be included as part of the components in the VAF Formula but